Catalyst-Consulting-Group/ecs-placeholder/README.md

 # ECS Placeholder

+**ARCHIVED**

+This repo has been replaced by: https://github.com/Catalyst-Consulting-Group/aws-ecs-placeholder

 The purpose of this project is to provide a placeholder image with a `/health` HTTP endpoint for use with AWS ECS and Terraform.

 Since Terraform is primarily an infrastructure management tool and not an application deployment tool, coupling ECS metadata